 Sam and Debbie are both very involved in the daily operations of the business.
 Additionally, Apple Tree has developed a very professional group of dedicated associates.
 We are proud of our team, and the expertise that our associates provide throughout the auction process.

 Lillie Leonard is our very competent office manager.
 Lillie also acts as our title clerk for all vehicle sales.
 Lillie is also responsible for the extensive paperwork required for all of our firearm transfers.
 Complete ATF compliance is absolutely essential.
 Fortunately, Lillie keeps all of our records up-to-date for our federal firearms license.

 Jessica McNulty and Kim Felts assist Lillie in keeping the front office running smooth.

 Jacki Collins is a registered gemologist who has been a valued member of our team for the past fifteen years.
 In addition to gems and jewelry, Jacki is also very knowledgable in the areas of: fine art, silver, and textiles.
 Jacki is also a licensed auctioneer.

 Joanne Czinke, Susie Stuart, and Louise Yeakley head up our cataloging and research team.
 While very knowledgable, they are also an exceptional research staff.
 They handle many aspects of both our antique and specialty auctions.

 Larry Daniels, a gun collector and former gun-store operator, is always available to assist us with cataloging firearms.

-Nicholas Cochran and Nate Hopkins serve as our technical support staff here at Apple Tree.
-Nick and Nate keep our programs running smoothly, resolve our technical issues, and ensure that we are informed and up-to-date on all technological advances.
+Nicholas Cochran serves as our technical support here at Apple Tree.
+Nick keeps our programs running smoothly, resolve our technical issues, and ensure that we are informed and up-to-date on all technological advances.

 Tammy Martin leads our very busy household auction crew.
 Tammy assisted by other drivers, are responsible for handling pick-ups for Apple Tree.